Tea tree oil as a bed bug remedy

 Preventing bed bug infestations

-Proactive tea tree oil protocol
+Preventative tea tree oil protocol

-- Mattress seams (monthly)
+- Mattress seams (once a month)

-- Luggage after travel
+- Luggage after returning home from travels

-- Secondhand furniture before bringing indoors
+- Second-hand furniture before bringing it in

 Environmental management

-- Reduce clutter around sleeping areas
+- Keep clutter down around sleeping areas

-- Vacuum regularly, especially around beds
+- Regular vacuuming, especially around beds

 Troubleshooting tea tree oil treatment